lucas-mior/brn2/cbase/c-guidelines.md

 - Avoid `goto`.
 Use it only for common cleanup logic.

 ### Return value for errors
+- Most functions should be writen in a way that they can't fail.
+They either return/do the right thing, or they exit the program.
+Actually, most functions are really impossible to fail, so they should never exit nor return error.
+For library-like code, it is necessary to not exit from the program, but assertions from `cbase/assertions.h` are welcome.
+The only exception is memory
+  allocation: as of now, we don't handle out of memory conditions, always exit if fail (see `cbase/memory.h` and `cbase/memory.c`).

 - Functions that return an index, or another form of non negative integer, can return -1 (or other negative number if already available) to indicate that the function failed.